JiajunSong629/AWS_EMR_Spark_Workflow/README.md

 ```

-- Again open `terminate.sh`, change the variable `clusterid` with your cluster id.
-In the terminal run the following.
+- Change the variable `clusterid` with your cluster id and run the following.
 This step terminates the cluster to stop being charged for the cluster.

 ```shell
 #!/bin/bash